bgd-labs/js-utils/README.md

 ## RPC utils

-- publicClient instances for all chains following our .env name scheme
+- client instances for all chains following our .env name scheme
 - chainIds enum with all chains we're working with
 - helpers for various common tasks (identifying when a contract was deployed, fetching logs, etc)